ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 ### SUT resource requirements <a id="sut-resource-requirements"></a>

-Each test suite contained within the Exchange Server EAS Protocol test suites package may require a varying level of resources on Exchange Server.
+Each test suite contained within the Exchange Server EAS Protocol Test Suites package may require a varying level of resources on Exchange Server.
 The following table outlines these resources for each test suite.
 The SUT configuration scripts will automatically create all the required resources for the Microsoft server implementation.
 To configure